X16Community/x16-docs/X16 Reference - 05 - KERNAL.md

 #### Function Name: GRAPH_draw_rect

-Signature: void GRAPH_draw_rect(word x: r0, word y: r1, word width: r2, word height: r3, word corner_radius: r4, bool fill: .c);
+Signature: void GRAPH_draw_rect(word x: r0, word y: r1, word width: r2, word height: r3, word corner_radius: r4, bool fill: c);
 Purpose: Draw a rectangle.

 **Description:** This function will draw the frame of a rectangle using the stroke color.
 If `fill` is `true`, it will also fill the area using the fill color.
 To only fill a rectangle, set the stroke color to the same value as the fill color.